 - Any other unauthorised transactions where it is clear that you could not have contributed to the loss provided that you can prove such impossibility to our satisfaction.

-You must notify us of any claim within 12 months of you becoming aware of it.
-If you suffer any loss because of our goods, you agree to take reasonable steps to avoid or minimise your loss.
+You must notify us of any claim as soon as reasonably practicable of you becoming aware of it.
+If you suffer any loss because of our goods, you agree to take reasonable steps to avoid or minimise your loss (including ceasing to use defective goods where such defects are evident, or you have been advised not to use them).
 You agree we will not be liable for your loss to the extent if you fail to take those reasonable measures.

-however, except as required by applicable law, that liability will end no later than the expiry of any warranty period or 12 months from the date of purchase, whichever is sooner.
+Except as required by applicable law, our liability will end at the expiry of any warranty period or 12 months from the date of purchase, whichever is the later.